 - Using a knife scape the bottom of the tallow to further remove impurities.

-- Following step 8, after the 3rd render cut your tallow cake into smaller sections to accommodate the pan/dutch/crockpot you will be using to reheat it.
+- After the 3rd render cut your tallow cake into smaller sections to accommodate the pan/dutch/crockpot you will be using to reheat it.

 - Heat tallow on low until liquified.